Love Streams (film): Reception

-The film has a 100% positive rating based on 16 reviews from critics at the review aggregator website Rotten Tomatoes.

 Japanese film director Shinji Aoyama listed Love Streams as one of the Greatest Films of All Time in 2012.
 He said, "When I think about Cassavetes, I always feel happy.
 I feel glad that I like movies.
 I'm sure I will always feel this way until the day I die, and I intend to feel this way too.
 At the end of Love Streams, Cassavetes smiles as he sees the dog next to him, which turned into a naked man.
 I live my life always wishing I can smile like that."

 Roger Ebert gave the film 4 out of 4 stars, noting: "Viewers raised on trained and tame movies may be uncomfortable in the world of Cassavetes; his films are built around lots of talk and the waving of arms and the invoking of the gods...
 Sometimes (as in Husbands) the wild truth-telling approach evaporates into a lot of empty talk and play-acting.
 In Love Streams, it works."

-In 2015 the BBC named the film the 63rd greatest American movie ever made.
+In 2015, the BBC named the film the 63rd greatest American movie ever made.